gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

          * Distributing the computation: code and data.
          * Requesting computations, and fetching results.
          * Is that always quicker?
+       * _Binding to low-level code_
+         * Compilers, linkers and object code libraries.
+         * Introducing CFFI, with an example.
+         * Binding C or Rust code to Python.
+         * Test & Evaluate performance.
        * _Power, and saving power._
          * Introducing the RaspberryPi Zero W.
          * Understanding power consumption.